 Following passage of the measure, collection of the tax – an additional one cent on each $1 of taxable purchases – began on April 1, 2021.
-The City expects to begin receiving revenue from the tax by summer of 2021.
+The City began receiving revenue from the tax in the summer of 2021.

 Measure T: Redlands Local Sales Tax Measure for City Services